 We will follow two main approaches in our constructions.
 The first is based on so-called balance nodes, where the main motivation is to build data collection routes based on centrally located nodes in topologies which are already efficient in terms of some of the metrics.
 In our second approach we examine the addition of shortcut links to the currently constructed topology in order to allow the required tradeoff between studied criteria.
-Finally, we consider the problem when the nodes are allowed to change their positions and the topology will change with respect to the nodes movement.
-It makes sense then to indicate the time interval $[t_s, t_f]$, for which the induced topology is stable, where t_s and t_f are the start and finish times.
-Note that some other links might appear and disappear during the time interval, however the important links, which define the required topology remain unchanged.

 In what follows we describe the model, discuss previous work, and describe our contribution.
 In Section 2 we show our balanced nodes based construction.
 The shortcut edges design is described in Section 3.
 Section 4 outlines a possible distributed implementation of our algorithms.
-Section 5 deals with the mobile version of the problem and possible extensions.
-We present our simulation results supporting our theoretical analysis in Section 6.
-Finally, we discuss some possible future research and conclude in Section 7.
+We present our simulation results supporting our theoretical analysis in Section 5.
+Finally, we discuss some possible future research and conclude in Section 6.

-1.1 System settings
+A. System settings

-A wireless sensor network (WSN) consists of n wireless sensor nodes, $S = \{s_1, ..., s_n\}$, distributed in some area A. These nodes perform monitoring tasks and periodically report to a base station r which is located somewhere within the area A (we consider different locations throughout the paper).
+A wireless sensor network (WSN) consists of n wireless sensor nodes, $S = \{s_1, \ldots, s_n\}$, distributed in some area A. These nodes perform monitoring tasks and periodically report to a base station r which is located somewhere within the area A (we consider different locations throughout the paper).
 During the report phase, the sensor nodes propagate a message to the base station through a data collection tree, $T_S = (S \cup \{r\}, E_S)$, rooted at r.
 We consider data collection with aggregation, where every node $s \in S$ forwards a single unit size report message to its parent.
 The message holds an accumulated information collected from a subtree of T_S rooted at s.
 An example of this scenario can be found in temperature monitoring systems for fire prevention, intrusion detection, seismic readings, etc.

 We assume the use of frame-based MAC protocols which divide the time into frames, containing a fixed number of slots.
 The main difference from the classic TDMA is that instead of having one access point which controls transmission slot assignments, there is a localized distributed protocol mimicking the behavior of TDMA.
-The advantage of a frame-based (TDMA-like) approach compared to the traditional IEEE 802.11 (CSMA/CA) protocol for a Wireless LAN is that collisions do not occur, and that idle listening and overhearing can be drastically reduced.
+The advantage of a framebased (TDMA-like) approach compared to the traditional IEEE 802.11 (CSMA/CA) protocol for a Wireless LAN is that collisions do not occur, and that idle listening and overhearing can be drastically reduced.
 When scheduling communication links, that is, specifying the sender-receiver pair per slot, nodes only need to listen to those slots in which they are the intended receiver - eliminating all overhearing.
 When scheduling senders only, nodes must listen in to all occupied slots, but can still avoid most overhearing by shutting down the radio after the MAC (slot) header has been received.
 In both variants (link and sender-based scheduling) idle listening can be reduced to a simple check if the slot is used or not.
-Several MAC protocols were developed to adapt classical TDMA solutions which use access points to ad-hoc settings that have no infrastructure; these protocols employ a distributed slot-selection mechanism that selforganizes a multi-hop network into a conflict-free schedule (see [36, 43]).
+Several MAC protocols were developed to adapt classical TDMA solutions which use access points to ad-hoc settings that have no infrastructure; these protocols employ a distributed slotselection mechanism that self-organizes a multi-hop network into a conflict-free schedule (see [26], [33]).

 Let d(u, v) be the Euclidean distance between two sensor nodes $u, v \in S$.
 It is customary to estimate that the energy required to transmit from u to v is proportional to $d(u, v)^{\mu}$, where μ is the path-loss coefficient.
-In perfect conditions $\mu = 2$, however in more realistic settings (in presence of obstructions or noisy environment) it can have a value between 2 and 4 (see [35]).
+In perfect conditions $\mu = 2$, however in more realistic settings (in presence of obstructions or noisy environment) it can have a value between 2 and 4 (see [25]).
 In this paper we assume $\mu = 2$ for simplicity.
 However, it is possible to extend our results for other values of μ which are greater than 2.